America's Dumbest Criminals: Overview

 While some captures featured in the show were easy and straightforward due to obvious oversights or mistakes by the offenders, many others were much tougher and sometimes required greater resources.
 Many criminals put together their game plan beautifully but were tripped up by a simple oversight (such as forgetting to fill the tank of the getaway car).
 Others actually got away clean, but without the goods, while others were captured because the arresting officers were not fooled by them.

 Production notes

 The show was directed by Steve Angus.
 The executive producer was Florida businessman John Palumbo.
 Allison Nathe was a showrunner and writer on Seasons 2 and 3.
 Season 3 was shot in Los Angeles, California and was directed by Andrew Maisner.
 A short-lived Australian version of the show called World's Dumbest Criminals, hosted by Gordon Elliott, aired in 1997.

+References in Pop Culture

+The Spanish TV show El Informal (aired on Telecinco between 1998 and 2002) featured a recurring sketch segment in which clips from various international programs were humorously dubbed.
+The original episode (Season 1, Episode 24) featured police officer Steve Turner, and had already been professionally dubbed into Spanish for its official broadcast.
+Later, El Informal reused the same footage and reinterpreted it with a comedic Spanish voice-over — including a histrionic and exaggerated laugh that led viewers to nickname the character “Poli Risitas” (Laughing Cop).
+The voice was provided by comedian Florentino Fernández, well known in Spain for his Chiquito de la Calzada impressions and his extensive work as a voice actor in films such as Despicable Me and Kung Fu Panda.